Conservation and Outdoor Skills Park at the State Fair

 Fishing Pond - Visitors receive a quick lesson on fish biology; learn some basic knots, test their casting skills, and then fish from a dock cane poles.
 Volunteers help youngsters bait hooks and release fish.

-Air Rifle Gallery - After a brief lesson in safe firearms handling, visitors can shoot at the air rifle range.
+Air Rifle Gallery - After a basic lesson in safe firearms handling, visitors can shoot at the air rifle range.
 A coach/safety mentor is on hand for each shooter.

 Archery Range - A short archery safety lesson is given to participants and bows are matched to the individual.
 The visitor is allowed to shoot, accompanied by a coach/safety instructor.